 Coastal Flood Statement: This NWS product keeps the public and cooperating agencies informed of the status of existing coastal flood watches and warnings as well as provides an update on local conditions.
-It is also used to cancel a Coastal Flood Warning.
+It is also used to cancel a Coastal Flood Watch or a Coastal Flood Warning.